 No products in the cart.

-Earlier this year, we held our annual 3rd Advanced Appellate Conference program.
+In 2018, we held our annual 3rd Advanced Appellate Conference program.
 One of our speakers, T. Peter Pierce, spoke about Statements of Decision: The Ideal and the Reality at that program, along with the Hon.
 Kathleen Banke, Associate Justice, CA Court of Appeal, 1st Appellate District, Division One.
 Peter has spoken at all of our appellate programs, including our 1st and 2nd Annual Advanced Appellate Conferences.
-And of course Peter will be back for our 4th Annual Advanced Appellate Conference as well.
-Justice Banke spoke at this year’s program (3rd Annual) and is speaking at our 4th Annual program in SF on January 31st, 2019 as well.
+And Peter came back for our 4th Annual Advanced Appellate Conference as well.
+Justice Banke spoke at our 3rd Annual and 4th Annual program in San Francisco and this year’s 5th Annual Appellate Seminar.

 Both Peter and Justice Banke are fantastic speakers, as our attendees note every time they see Peter and Justice Banke speak.